Xilinx/xup_vitis_network_example/README.md

 }
 ```

+In the Rx path, the network layer provides additional metadata in the user signal.
 To find out more about this kernel check out [NetLayers/README.md](NetLayers/README.md)

 ## Examples